 Look!
 I have a new picture of Rachida!
-Since the family isn’t ok with the surgery to remove her eyes, they’re taking her to the neighboring country of Mali to see the doctors there, hoping they’ll give a different answer.
+Since the family isn’t ok with the surgery to remove her eyes, they’re taking her to another West African country to see the doctors there, hoping they’ll give a different answer.
 But that meant that on the way through she spent two days in my town, and I got to see her for the first time in a few months.
 As you can see, she is bald from the chemotherapy, but I was amazed by her good spirits in spite of everything.
 (Sorry, they don’t often smile for pictures, so this was the best one I could get of us together.)

-So yes, they are now in Mali, and hopefully they should be seeing an eye doctor today to see what he has to say.
+So yes, they are now in the other country, and hopefully they should be seeing an eye doctor today to see what he has to say.

 Thanks so much for your prayers!
 I’ll continue to keep you posted here as I know more.